Temporary Pacing Lead – Normal Tip vs Balloon Tip: Which One Should You Choose?

 Core Differences That Drive Clinical Choice

-The primary difference lies in light generation and performance sustainability:
+The key difference lies in surface friction and handling characteristics:

 Quick Comparison Overview